 The directors receive per diem, bonuses and allowances that are already included in the amounts stated above.
 Aside from said amounts, they have no other compensation plan or arrangement with the bank.
+The Directors receive a per diem of P150,000 for attending Board meetings and P27,000 for Committee meetings.
 The executive officers receive salaries, bonuses and other usual bank benefits that are also included in the amounts stated above.
 Aside from these, they have no other compensation plan or arrangement with the bank.